 Ummm no blood sugar spike from cookies?
 We want those genetics!

 Their findings indicate that reliance on something such as the glycemic index, which gives fixed numbers for each food item, may be relatively useless when compared to looking at individualized blood sugar response.

 Applying this information with the right approach can be extremely valuable.
-After showing that each of us is unique in the way we absorb and metabolize nutrients, the scientists in Israel were able to use machine learning to develop an algorithm for accurately predicting personalized responses to meals.
-The algorithm integrates a number of factors like blood parameters, family history, physical activity, and gut microbiome to prescribe highly tailored dietary advice.
+After showing that each of us is unique in how we absorb and metabolize nutrients, the scientists in Israel were able to use machine learning to develop an algorithm for accurately predicting personalized responses to meals.
+The algorithm integrates many factors like blood parameters, family history, physical activity, and gut microbiome to prescribe highly tailored dietary advice.

-Those who were in the personalized diet cohort had much better health-related outcomes than those in the one-size-fits-all diet group.
+Those in the personalized diet cohort had much better health-related outcomes than those in the one-size-fits-all diet group.

-The researchers of both studies concluded that personalized diets may be a better approach than generalized dietary recommendations for overall health.
+Both studies concluded that personalized diets may be a better approach than generalized dietary recommendations for overall health .

 How to Find Your Perfect Diet

-While there is no cut-and-dry answer just yet, here are a number of approaches you can take to craft your perfect diet.
+While there is no cut-and-dry answer just yet, here are a handful of approaches you can take to craft your perfect diet.